-Emotional Anguish – Being in a personal injury accident is a scary event.
+- Emotional Anguish – Being in a personal injury accident is a scary event.
 You likely have emotional anguish because of what you’ve experienced.
 Your life has changed.
-The emotional anguish that you suffer is part of your damages in a personal injury case.
+The emotional distress that you suffer is part of your damages in a personal injury case.

 What Can I Claim in Non-Economic Damages in My Nevada Personal Injury Case?

 Your non-economic damages depend on the severity of your accident.
 The more severe, painful, lasting and permanent your injuries are, the higher your non-economic damages are going to be.
-The time it takes to heal, how painful your injuries are, and what mental harm you suffer all factor into the value of your non-economic damages.
+The time it takes to heal, your pain level, and what mental harm you suffer all factor into the value of your non-economic damages.
 An experienced attorney can help you evaluate your economic and non-economic damages so that you know what amount to request as compensation in your injury case.

 Non-Economic Damage Limits in Nevada Personal Injury Cases

 In medical malpractice cases, there are limits to non-economic damages.
 If your injury claim is a medical malpractice claim, you can collect up to $350,000 in non-economic damages.
-In other types of personal injury cases, there are no limits to the non-economic damages that you can collect.
+There are no limits to the non-economic damages that you can collect in other types of personal injury cases.
 In most injury cases, you can fully collect the total of your economic damages and non-economic damages.

 How an Attorney Assists You With Non-Economic Damages

 Your personal injury attorney assists you with all of the various factors you need to do to receive a fair amount of non-economic damages.
 Understanding the amount that you deserve in economic damages begins with assessing what your medical bills are.
 Once you have that information, you can address the associated pain and suffering.